DataverseLabs/pyinterpolate-conference-materials/2022/geopython/workshops.md

 ### 4. Check block data experimental variogram

-Before we start modeling, we should first check block variogram and a point-support variogram to be sure that our data has any spatial dependency (at both levels) and to find the best step size and maximum range for modeling.
+Before we start modeling, we should first check a block variogram and a point-support variogram to be sure that our data has any spatial dependency (at both levels) and to find the best step size and maximum range for modeling.

 First, we will check the experimental variogram of blocks - it is derived from block centroids.